Why Error Handling Matters

 - Logs: Any console output (for code nodes)

-Common error types and what they mean:- Validation Error: Input data didn’t match expected format
+| Validation Error | Input data didn’t match expected format |

-- Connection Error: Couldn’t reach the API or service
+| Connection Error | Couldn’t reach the API or service |

-- Timeout Error: Operation took too long
+| Timeout Error | Operation took too long |

-- Authentication Error: Invalid credentials or expired token
+| Authentication Error | Invalid credentials or expired token |

-- Rate Limit Error: Too many requests to the service
+| Rate Limit Error | Too many requests to the service |

 4. Test the Fix